Vegan Thai Chopped Salad

 - Chop the tofu into triangles, slabs or cubes then toss with the tofu ingredients.
 Place on a baking tray lined with parchment paper (optional but easier clean up!) and bake for 30 minutes until starting to brown and crisp.
 I like to flip it after 20 minutes but its’ not totally necessary to do so.
 For extra crispiness, see notes on pressing the tofu first.

-- To make the dressing, add all the dressing ingredients to a blender or food processor, or use and immersion blender and mix until smooth and creamy.
-If you don’t have a blending method, sub the garlic with 2 tsp garlic powder and whisk everything together until smooth and creamy.
+- Oo make the dressing, add all the dressing ingredients to a blender or food processor, or use and immersion blender and mix until smooth and creamy.
+If you don't have a blending method, sub the garlic with 2 tsp garlic powder and whisk everything together until smooth and creamy.
 You may need a little water to adjust the consistency of the sauce.
-If so, add water 1 tsp at a time until you have a thick but pourable sauce.
+If so, add water 1 tbsp at a time until you have a thick but pourable sauce.

 - Chop all the veggies and either divide between 4 containers or bowls and top each with equal amounts of rice, tofu and peanut sauce or mix everything together in a large bowl and serve mixed.
 I like to mix the veggies in a large bowl then plate the mixed veggies individually, topping each serving with with the rice, tofu and sauce.